 We were so impressed with the beautiful ice characters that can be seen throughout the exhibit.
 The kids especially loved them.
 It’s so amazing to think that all of these amazing sculptures were made from blocks of ice.
 There’s also an ice slide area that’s lots of fun.
 I recommend sliding down on the blue poncho so that you don’t get stuck.
 The end of the exhibit features a gorgeous nativity scene that is absolutely stunning.

-The ICE! exhibit that we saw in 2016 was “Santa Claus is Coming to Town” themed, while this year (2017) will be “A Charlie Brown Christmas”.
+The ICE! exhibit that we saw in 2016 was “Santa Claus is Coming to Town” themed, while this year (2019) will be “A Christmas Story”.

-A Country Christmas at the Gaylord Opryland also includes a show – How the Grinch Stole Christmas – which is playing at the Grand Ole Opry.
+A Country Christmas at the Gaylord Opryland also includes a show – Rudolph the Red-Nosed Reindeer: The Musical – which is playing at the Grand Ole Opry.
 Tickets are sold separately.
-There’s also a Breakfast with the Grinch event that seemed to be very popular.
+There’s also a Rudolph’s Holly Jolly™ Feast that seemed to be very popular.
 I’d recommend booking in advance, because there’s limited capacity.
 We didn’t experience either of these, however.